8r14z/coding-interview-prep/README.md

 Graph has non-negative weight with cycle is ok as it's not gonna update the value anw

 #### Bellmen-ford
 positive/negative weight.
-Bellmen-Ford can detect cycle \
+Bellmen-Ford can detect neagtive cycle \
 Complexity: O(V.E)

 Graph with negative weight example: social network, like is positive, dislike is negative